Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Background information

 \begin{remark} We define a matrix-valued function $\rho(L)$ that satisfies $\text{Trace}(\rho(L))=1$ to be a ``trace-normalized matrix transformation''.
 In principle, matrix $L$ need not be restricted to Laplacian matrices, and it could represent any graph-encoding matrix that is diagonalizable and has real-valued eigenvalues. \end{remark}

 The earliest application of VNE to graphs that we know of can be attributed to Braunstein et al.\ \cite{braunstein2006laplacian}, wherein the authors restricted their attention to the choice of function $f_k(\vec{\lambda}) = \lambda_k /\sum_j \lambda_j$ for possibly weighted graphs, and we will refer to the associated VNE as \emph{uniform VNE}.
 For unweighted graphs, $\sum_j \lambda_j=2M$ gives twice the number of edges.
 However, it has been shown that this definition does not preserve the desired property of sub-additivity for entropies \cite{de2015structural}.

-More recently, De Domenico and Biamonte \cite{de2016spectral} proposed using $\rho(L)=\rho_\beta(L)$, as defined in Eq.~\eqref{eq:expo22}, in which case $f_k(\vec{\lambda}) = s_k$, as defined in Eq.~\eqref{eq:expo}.
-Importantly, this definition does satisfy the sub-additivity property. \begin{proposition}[Sub-additivity of VNE \cite{de2016spectral}] Consider the VNE $h(L^1)$ and $h(L^2)$ for two graphs with equally-sized Laplacian matrices $L^1,L^2\in\mathbb{R}^{N\times N}$, where $h$ is given by Eq.~\eqref{eq:vne1} with $\rho$ given by Eq.~\eqref{eq:expo22}.
-Further, define an edge-aggregated graph with an associated Laplacian $L^1 +L^2$.
-Then the VNE of the edge-aggregated graph satisfies the bound
+More recently, De Domenico and Biamonte \cite{de2016spectral} proposed using $\rho(L)=\rho_\beta(L)$, as defined in Eq.~\eqref{eq:expo22}, in which case $f_k(\vec{\lambda}) = s_k$, as defined {for Eq.~\eqref{eq:expo22}}.
+Importantly, this definition does satisfy the sub-additivity property, {which states that $h(L^{(1)} + L^{(2)}) \le h(L^{(1)}) + h(L^{(2)})$ for two graphs with equally-sized Laplacian matrices $L^{(1)},L^{(2)}\in\mathbb{R}^{N\times N}$}.